 The main protagonists of Stargate SG-1, First Contact team SG-1.
 They were supposed to only be explores, who's primary mission was to fight the Goa'uld, a race of Puppeteer Parasites who liked to rule over everybody else.
 The main characters were very aware that they shouldn't get involved with a lot of the problems out on the galaxy, but could never say no to someone asking for help.
 They themselves often lampshaded there own weakness in that regard.

-O'Neill: Carter, if I ever get the urge to help someone again, shot me.
+O'Neill: Carter, if I ever get the urge to help someone again, shoot me.

 Dungeons & Dragons' "Book of Exalted Deeds" (a 3.5 Edition supplement) explicitly states that it's the duty of a Lawful Good character to never do an evil act.
 Any evil act.
 Period.
 The rules state unambiguously that ends never, ever, justify the means, no matter how small the evil was and how beneficial the results were.